rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 172.16.1.11
 ```

 Groups can be used within other groups.
-In this case, it must be specified that the parent group is composed of subgroups with the `:chidren` attribute like this:
+In this case, it must be specified that the parent group is composed of subgroups with the `:children` attribute like this:

 ```
 [linux:children]